jtarchie/dockery-build/README.md

 Each application is provided with the service of a Postgres database.
-The environment variables `DATABASE_URL` is provided to both staging and runtime, so they it emulates a CloudFoundry service pipline.
+The environment variables `DATABASE_URL` is provided to both staging and runtime, so that it emulates a CloudFoundry service pipeline.

 # Testing